810Teams/PrePro2018-Solutions/README.md

 ## Instructions
 As you can see up to 4 folders, each folder includes solution files for all problems in the specific problem catagory.
 All files are in Python format.

-There are a total of 4 problem catories, which includes:
+There are a total of 4 problem catagories, which includes:

 - Online
 - Onsite